 At this point Emirates is the only airline that offers chauffeur service nearly globally, with few restrictions.

-Abu Dhabi-based Etihad Airways offers chauffeur service, but only at its Abu Dhabi hub:
+Abu Dhabi-based Etihad Airways offers chauffeur service, primarily at its hub, but also globally, in some cases:

-- This is only available when arriving in or departing from Abu Dhabi
+- This is only available when arriving in or departing from Abu Dhabi, unless you’re traveling in The Residence or on a first class Deluxe fare, in which case it’s valid globally

 - The flight must be marketed and operated by Etihad to be eligible